 - Lighting and ceiling fan installation

-In addition to these skills, the absolute minimum requirement for a handyman is to have adequate experience, knowledge of industry approved building techniques, and a close familiarity with state and local building and permit regulations.
+In addition to these skills, the absolute minimum requirement for a handyman near you is to have adequate experience, knowledge of industry approved building techniques, and a close familiarity with state and local building and permit regulations.
 Those wishing to perform work such as electrical, plumbing, landscape design, or HVAC must obtain additional certification in each distinct area.

-How to Become a Handyman Contractor
+How to Become a Handyman Contractor?

 As a general rule, every handyman must pass a certain amount of training in order to become a professional contractor.
 Not all states mandate that a handyman license is accompanied by formal handyman training; however, there are certain guidelines that must be considered for the designation.